FAQ

 A K9 Coach is a person or family that has made the commitment to volunteer their time to raise and train a future service dog for Semper K9.
 The commitment involves having the dog in your home full time, attending weekly training sessions and introducing the service dog-in-training to many different environments in preparation for transition to their veteran.
 There is no monetary commitment to being a K9 Coach and no previous dog training experience is required.

-Semper K9 is volunteer-based and driven.
 We are always accepting new K9 coaches to help us train our service dog candidates.
 A K9 Coach applicant will need to attend 12 weeks of instruction and training classes.
 As K9 Coach you will be expected to offer a 12-14 month commitment as either a full-time or co-coach for a service dog-in-training.
-To contact our volunteer coordinators, please click HERE to complete our intake form.
+To contact our volunteer coordinators, please CLICK HERE to complete our intake form.

-We have purchased 33 acres of raw land adjacent to MCB Quantico in Catlett that will be our permanent home as soon construction is complete.
+We have a 33-acre campus adjacent to MCB Quantico in Catlett, which will be our permanent home as soon as construction is complete.

 Training of our service dogs-in-training is conducted in 3 main locations: